 But the truth is, in my experience, that the real benefits lie in the level of comfort and safety that most elderly individuals feel from being at home.

-As long as all the factors are in place (i.e., finances, friends and family, a safe home environment, etc.) then staying at home until your last day is preferable to the majority of seniors.
+As long as all the factors are in place (i.e., good health, finances, friends and family, a safe home environment, etc.) then staying at home until your last day is preferable to the majority of seniors.

 Why Do Seniors Want To Age In Place?

 I already mentioned some of the reasons that seniors would want to age in place and stay in their own homes.
 Factors such as staying close to family and friends, being comfortable in their current home, the high cost of moving and the cost / monthly fees of an assisted living facility or nursing facility are good reasons why staying in the family home is an excellent option.